Claudiomics/hangman/README.md

 Hangman is a classic guessing game where one player thinks of a word and the other player has to guess the letters and eventually the word.
 Each wrong guess of a letter or word reduces the players' lives by one until they run out and their stick figure is 'hanged'.

 > This is an implementation of the Hangman game, where the ***computer*** thinks of a word and the user tries to guess the letters with a certain number of attempts.

+This program uses the Python3 programming language and imported the library **random** in order to run the game.

 ## How to install and play this project